 We recognize that our access to raw materials and our ability to operate in a given locale depends to a large extent on our ability to effectively manage our land impacts and protect the biodiversity of the area.
 However, we also believe that our operations, especially cement and aggregates, can have positive impacts and actually contribute to biodiversity conservation.
 For instance, quarries provide valuable habitats for some protected species through site rehabilitation, but also during the operating period.

 We have quarry rehabilitation plans in most of our operations and many examples of successful rehabilitation projects focused on biodiversity conservation.
 We also benefit from longstanding relationships with conservation organizations in various countries in Europe, the USA, and Mexico, among others.
 For example, to enhance our performance, in 2007 we signed a 10-year agreement with BirdLife International, one of the world's most important conservation organizations, building on our existing relationship with the organization in Europe dating back to 2003.
-This partnership is an important aspect of our biodiversity management strategy and includes two important tools:

 The Scoping Study